3.1 Heartbroken rebels

 I saw an interview on YouTube with an old tribesman from New Guinea.
 He talked about his early adult years when hyper-tribalism was rampant throughout the island.

 In those days, you lived your life in a relatively few square miles, because the tribal conflicts were so severe that if you wandered out of your tribal territory, you’d be killed.
-And other tribes might come into your territory and attack you at any time.
+Meanwhile, other tribes might come into your territory and attack you at any time.
 So you lived in constant fear.

 As this man told this story, you could see his face tense and his body become rigid.